import torch.nn as nn

 “The capital of the country containing Manchester is”

-our final representation \(x_{-1}\) is going to need to capture the multi-hop reasoning that the country containing Manchester is the United Kingdom and hence the capital is London we need to move information from these other tokens.
+our final representation \(x_{-1}\) is going to need to capture the multi-hop reasoning that the country containing Manchester is the United Kingdom and hence the capital is London.
+Clearly to answer this we need to move information from these other tokens.

 Why residuals?